YAcademy-Residents/vyper-interface-scanner/README.md

                         Only print output when there is a confirmed issue, ignore possible false positives.
 Do not print DONE.
   --skip-unused, --no-skip-unused
                         Skip checking for (low priority) unused interface definitions
+  ----use-color, --no-use-color
+                        Add color to the output, to enhance readability
 ```